Trousseau-io/docs.trousseau.io/docs/trousseau/overview.md

-Trousseau installation deploys and maintains its component as container using native Kubernetes API and mechanism along with the standard KMS (Key Management Service) tooling.
+Trousseau installation deploys and maintains its component as container using native Kubernetes API and the KMS (Key Management Service) tooling.

-In production-grade environment, a *separation of duties* will most likely be in place dividing the work between a DevOps team in charge of the Kubernetes side while a Security team will be in charge of the KMS one.
-The installation guide will mention who is doing what with ***Platform team*** and ***Security team*** mark.
+Considering the concept of *separation of duties*, the steps could be divided between two team; the platform and security teams.
 The following workflow shows the installation steps and owners:

 | # | Activity |Responsible Team|